-We focus on beachside hotels in this article in North America, Europe, and Asia.
+In this article, we focus on beachside hotels in North America, Europe, and Asia.
 Interestingly Asia tends to offer the best value for beachside luxury.
 Still, once you factor in the cost of the flights, this area of the world may not offer the best value beach destinations overall.
 Our selection includes some of the best Marriott hotels in Hawaii, the Caribbean, the Maldives, and Europe.
 If you collect Marriott Bonvoy points, then it’s worth knowing where you can best spend them for the perfect beach vacation and the best hotels to earn these points too.

 1. Royal Hawaiian, a Luxury Collection Resort, Waikiki

-The Royal Hawaiian, a Luxury Collection Resort, Waikiki is also a Category 7 property costing from 60,000 Marriott Bonvoy points per night.
-For any avid Bonvoy points collectors or spenders, this hotel is also a fantastic choice, and it has its own beach!
+The Royal Hawaiian, a Luxury Collection Resort in Waikiki, is also a fantastic choice for any avid Bonvoy points collectors or spenders, and it has its own beach!
 We think it’s one of the best luxury hotels in Hawaii and definitely one of the best Marriott Bonvoy hotels in Waikiki.
 Other options include the Ritz-Carlton Residences Waikiki Beach, which is not on the beach but has large standard rooms and great views, and the Sheraton.

 The Royal Hawaiian opened in 1927.
 This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
 With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.

-In the Royal Beach Tower, each room provides an intimate lanai for a private vantage point of the sparkling Pacific Ocean.
+Each room in the Royal Beach Tower provides an intimate lanai for a private vantage point of the sparkling Pacific Ocean.
 In the Historic Building, base rooms at the Royal Hawaiian can be musty, small, and dated with no view, so be warned, you might get one of these if you are redeeming points.
-We would always recommend booking at least one room up from the base room to avoid risking a poor stay.
+We always recommend booking at least one room up from the base room to avoid risking a poor stay.

 2. Wailea Beach Resort by Marriott, Maui

-If you want a more resort-style hotel on a peninsula and adjacent to a wonderful beach, look no further than Maui?
+If you want a more resort-style hotel on a peninsula adjacent to a wonderful beach, look no further than Maui.
 Of the three best Marriott Bonvoy hotels on Maui, the Ritz Kapalua is the most expensive on points, and the Marriott Wailea and Sheraton Maui cost fewer points.